Consensys/EthOn/EthOn_glossary.md

 Relates an Account to the Merkle Patricia tree that encodes its storage contents at a certain Account State.
 This property is Functional because an Account State can have only one Instance of Account Storage and Inverse Functional because an Account Storage can have only one associated Account State.
 ### has Fork
 [`ethon:hasFork`](http://ethon.consensys.net/hasFork)
-Relates a Protocol variant to a forked version of it.
+Relates a Blockchain to a forked version of it.
 It is inverse functional because a forked Blockchain can have only one Blockchain it forked from.
-It is Transitive because if a Blockchain C that was forked from Blockchain B that in turn was forked from Blockchain A, Blockchain C was also forked from Blockchain A. It is assymetric because if Blockchain A is forked from Blockchain B, B cannot be also forked from A. It is irreflexive because a Blockchain cannot be a fork of itself.
+It is Transitive because if a Blockchain C that was forked from Blockchain B that in turn was forked from Blockchain A, Blockchain C was also forked from Blockchain A. It is asymetric because if Blockchain A is forked from Blockchain B, B cannot be also forked from A. It is irreflexive because a Blockchain cannot be a fork of itself.
 ### has Log Entry
 [`ethon:hasLogEntry`](http://ethon.consensys.net/hasLogEntry)
 Relates a Transaction to a Log Entry it creates.